xbeat/Machine-Learning/README.md

 Precision-Recall plots are powerful tools for evaluating binary classification models, especially when dealing with imbalanced datasets.
 These plots help visualize the trade-off between precision and recall, providing insights into a model's performance across different classification thresholds.

+## Normalizing User Ratings with Mean and MinMax Centering

+Understanding Mean Centering and MinMax Centering

+Mean centering and MinMax centering are two common techniques used to normalize user ratings in various applications.
+These methods help standardize data, making it easier to compare and analyze across different scales.
+In this presentation, we'll explore both techniques, their implementations in Python, and their practical applications.

 ## Comprehensive NumPy Cheat Sheet for Array Creation in Python

 Introduction to NumPy Arrays